 The COMO Legacy

 The Stonington Community Center, affectionately nicknamed the COMO, was established as a nonprofit over 70 years ago to aid in the physical, social, mental and personal growth of the young people and adults of the local community.
 Since then, the COMO has grown to include the main building, two athletic fields, tennis courts, paddle tennis courts, a children's garden, playground, pond, duBois beach, Sandy Point beach, a pottery studio, and the ever-popular Thrift shop.
 Families benefit from COMO community events, youth and adult programming, award-winning childcare and the continually expanding facilities that serve as community meeting space.
-Every year, the COMO is proud to serve over 1,000 children and 250 adults in the community.
-Click above on the video to learn more about the COMO legacy.

 The first meeting of the Stonington Community Center took place on July 16, 1945 leading to the opening of the Stonington Community Center building in Ambulances Corps Hall on April 1, 1946 .